Mortal Kombat: Special Forces: Plot

-Mortal Kombat: Special Forces is chronologically the first game in the Mortal Kombat storyline, as its events take place even before Mortal Kombat Mythologies: Sub-Zero.
+Mortal Kombat: Special Forces is chronologically the first game in the Mortal Kombat storyline, as its events take place 4 weeks before Mortal Kombat Mythologies: Sub-Zero.
 The story of the game involves Kano freeing his gang, the Black Dragon from a maximum security prison.
 US Army Major Jax Briggs, seeking revenge for the slaughter of his Special Forces comrades at the hands of the Black Dragon, undertakes a mission to stop them from retrieving an artifact of great power, the Eye of Chitian.
 The true power of the artifact is shown in the ending that it can open portals to other realms when Jax uses the artifact to teleport himself and Kano back to Earthrealm after defeating him.

 Characters

 Besides Jax, Kano, and Kano's Black Dragon subordinates Tremor and Jarek, the game features three characters exclusive to this entry in the series: